 d) The hostel office is manned by an Office Assistant, who along with mess staff assist the Superintendent in matters relating to office and functioning of the mess

-Office Assistant of the Boys’ Hostel and Assistant Superintendent for the Girls’ Hostel shall be responsible for
+Office Assistant of the Boys’ Hostel and the Girls’ Hostel shall be responsible for

 ● Custody of cash and cash coupons